ellaqezi/dotfiles/README.md

 1. Run the playbook to setup dotfiles, provide `become` i.e. SUDO password
 	```
-	cd ansible
+    cd ansible/
     ansible-playbook setup-dotfiles.yml --ask-become-pass
-    ansible-playbook -i hosts setup-dotfiles.yml --ask-become-pass (when ansible/hosts is not yet symlinked into place)
+    ...
+OR when ansible/hosts is not yet symlinked into place
+    ansible-playbook -i hosts setup-dotfiles.yml --ask-become-pass
 	```
     > Note: `become` i.e. SUDO password is required to ensure `docker-py` is installed